 Early History of the Hinkpind family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Hinkpind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hinkpind research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Hinkpind History in all our PDF Extended History products and printed products wherever possible.

 Hinkpind Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hinkpind were recorded, including Inkpen, Inkpin, Ingpen and others.